LearnPress/learnpress/readme.txt

 == Changelog ==

 = 3.0.10 =
-+ Added option to quiz so non-logged user can do a quiz (Preview)
 + Added quiz option to minus a number of point for each wrong question in quiz
 + Added admin email to send to admin when an order is completed
 + Added button allows wp admin can send a request to subscriber